hawx/clive/README.md

     #=> "short"

 The argument is then passed into the block.
 As you can see you can use short, long, equals, or no equals to call flags.
 As with switches you can call `flag(:p) {|i| ...}` which responds to `-p ...`, `flag(:print) {|i| ...}` which responds to `--print ...` or `--print=...`.
+Flags can have default values, for that situation put square brackets round the argument name.

+    flag(:p, :print, "[ARG]", "Print ARG or "hey" by default) do |i|
+      i ||= "hey"
+      p i
+    end

 ### Commands